Outpost Leader Information

 Campers must be in good physical condition.
 Camporama is an outdoor, camping event conducted over a large area.
 Trails and roads are not paved, and only limited transportation will be available between areas of activity.
 Campers should, therefore, be prepared to walk considerable distances (1000 ft or more) over uneven ground to fully participate in all events and activities.

-All prescription medications must be registered with the Camp Hospital upon check-in.
-Some medications may be required to be kept at the hospital while others may be kept by the camper’s leader or parent in the campsites, depending on the medication or situation involved.
+All prescription medications must be registered with the Main First Aid Station upon check-in.
+Some medications may be required to be kept at the Main First Aid Station while others may be kept by the camper’s leader or parent in the campsites, depending on the medication or situation involved.

 Handicap Access